Worship Ambassadors

 - Support worship in Church at key events of the year – Christmas, Easter and End of School Year

-- Design a web page on the school’s website
+- Design a web page on school’s website

 - Create a guidance leaflet for visitors who lead worship

-- Find out about the views of pupils and parents
+- Finding out about the views of pupils and parents

 Did you know, that before breakfast, you have depended on more than half of the World?